A Chassidic Teaching From the Alter Rebbe – Seeing the Good

 Can I Stop Grieving for My Son?

 Where am holding emotionally?
-Will I ever stop mourning for my son?
-I still read this Epistle often and try to internalize it’s teachings.
-My son is where G-d wants him to be, where he needs to be, and that’s total goodness.
+Will my grief ever stop?
+I read this Epistle often and try to internalize it’s teachings.
+In Heaven, my son is where G-d wants him to be, where he needs to be, and that’s total goodness.
 Sometimes I’m ok with Jacob not being here, and sometimes I cry.
-I’ve not yet absorbed everything the Alter Rebbe is saying.
-I have a long way to go but it’s a goal I’m working toward.
-It’s just so hard.
+I’ve not yet absorbed everything the Alter Rebbe is saying, but it’s a goal I’m working toward.